Season two taste

 the prosciutto placed flat on a baking pan getting ready for the oven, for the potato soup with crispy prosciutto

-9. Lay the sliced prosciutto in a single layer on a parchment lined sheet pan and cook at 500 degrees.
+9. Lay the sliced prosciutto in a single layer on a parchment paper lined baking sheet pan and cook at 500 degrees.

 cooked crispy prosciutto for the potato and shallot soup with crispy prosciutto

-10. Remove from the oven after about 7 minutes, once the fat has rendered completely.
+10. Remove from the oven after about 7 minutes, once the fat has rendered completely and place on a paper towel lined plate.

 the sliced green onion, parmesan cheese, and crispy prosciutto ready to garnish the potato and shallot soup with crispy prosciutto